Mixed Methods Research

 Mertens explains how mixed methods are important in the fields of education and psychology because both these fields are so complex, and multiple perspectives are required for a complete understanding.
 She also mentions that every philosophical school can use mixed methods: pragmatic, constructivist, postpositivist, and transformational.
 Mertens talks about mixed methods design, for example, with qualitative and quantitative parts done in parallel or sequentially.
 Again, Mertens touches on the complexity of mixed methods and how it becomes even more important to conduct it right and carefully.

-After reading this chapter, I was curious because mixed methods seem like an obvious path for the future.
-From my beginning learnings, it seems there is kind of an ideological war going on between the postpositivists and the transformationalists, with the pragmatists and constructivists left somewhere in the middle.
-It seems obvious to me that mixed methods could be used to synthesize these two ideological schools and bring the war to peace.
+After reading this chapter, I was curious because mixed methods seem like a path for the future.
+From my beginning learnings, it seems there is kind of an ideological debate going on between the postpositivists and the transformationalists, with the pragmatists and constructivists left in the middle.
+It seems to me that mixed methods could be used to synthesize these two ideological schools.

 It seems to me that mixed methods were not used in the past because it was complicated to collect and analyze big data sets, especially qualitative ones.
 These days, with big data and AI, we absolutely can collect, organize and investigate big data sets of both qual and quant data.

-I was left wanting more after the chapter; I felt like Mertens gave us a superficial overview of the topic compared to her chapter on qualitative research, which was about 48 pages in length; this mixed method was only 18.
+I was left wanting more after the chapter; I felt like Mertens gave us a limited overview of the topic compared to her chapter on qualitative research, which was about 48 pages in length; this mixed method was only 18.
 I wondered if Mertens was biased because I sensed that she over-emphasized qualitative research and was overly critical of quantitative research.
-I felt she was only superficially covering mixed methods, so I googled her more to try and learn more.